AI-kartheek/Flights-Service/README.md

     npm run dev
     ```

+# Things I often forget -
+* foreign key referencing params in addConstraint() is different from the adding constraint directly in the model.

 # ToDo
 * `index.js` is not created for `errors` folder.
 * I want to know how migrations work.